 Cases concerning misconduct in research can also be reported directly to the National Board for Assessment of Research Misconduct.

-Research data at Umeå University – handling, storage, publication, preservation
+Research data at Umeå University – data management plan, storage, publication, preservation

 Research data policy at Umeå University